go-skynet/localai-website/content/howtos/easy-setup-docker-gpu.md

 ```

-At this point we want to set up our `.env` file, here is a copy for you to use if you wish, please make sure to set it to the same as the `docker-compose` file for later.
+At this point we want to set up our `.env` file, here is a copy for you to use if you wish, please make sure to set it to the same as in the `docker-compose` file for later.

 ```bash
 ## Set number of threads.